Your Limbic System

 Human Brain - Hippocampus and Amygdala

-The Hippocampus, one in each Cerebral Hemisphere, form a portion of one of the evolutionary earliest subsystems of the Brain, the Hippocampal Formation.
+The Hippocampus, one located in each of the Cerebral Hemispheres, compose part of one of the Evolution's early subsystems of the Brain.
+Known as the Hippocampal Formation.

-And for the establishing of short term memories into long term to be stored in the Neocortex.
+Believed to be involved with Emotional and Factual Memory Production and performing the establishment of short term Memories into long term, to be permanently stored in the Neocortex.

-Other functions are thought to be contributions to learning, and spacial navigation.
+Additional responsibilities are believed to be contributions to Learning, and also Spacial Navigation.
 Mine does not work too good in shopping centers.
 Without the Missus holding my hand, I easily get lost.

 Amygdala

-While Deeply involved in Emotions, both the positive and negative, but particularly fear and aggression, the Amygdala also appears to play a role in emotionally charged memory retention.
+While Deeply involved in Emotions, positive and negative, but in particular the Emotions of fear and aggression, the Amygdala appears to play a role in emotionally charged Memory retention.

-Supercharging memories with Emotion just happens to be the very best way to remember anything.
+Supercharging Memories with Emotion happens to be the best way to remember anything.

-It may also be our early warning system, alerting us to possible physical danger before it happens.
+It could also be our early warning system, alerting the individual to possible physical danger before it happens.

 The Amygdala is closely associated with the Olfactory System and like the Thalamus, it is well connected to the Cerebral Cortex and other Brain regions.